-Works under the administrative direction of the Select Board, in accordance with applicable Massachusetts General Laws, town bylaws and established standards.
-The incumbent will be expected to report to the Select Board upon request in regard to financial matters of the Town, including but not limited to, year to date budget reports, financial statements, and audit related documents.
-The incumbent will also be subject to an annual performance review by the Select Board.
+Works under the administrative direction of the Board of Selectmen, in accordance with applicable Massachusetts General Laws, town bylaws and established standards.
+The incumbent will be expected to report to the Board of Selectmen upon request in regard to financial matters of the Town, including but not limited to, year to date budget reports, financial statements, and audit related documents.
+The incumbent will also be subject to an annual performance review by the Board of Selectmen.